sailfish-team/sailfish/doc/internals.rst

   :attr:`LBGeometry2D.gy`, and :attr:`LBGeometry3D.gz` attributes

 :func:`LBGeometry.blocks` returns a list of :class:`SubdomainSpec` objects.
-This makes it possible build a refined, hierarchical grid (to be implemented;
+This makes it possible to build a refined, hierarchical grid (to be implemented;
 by increasing node density in some subdomains) and to define a sparse domain (by returning objects covering only a part of the global coordinate system).